 A Grant of Representation also allows the assets to be transferred to the name of the executor or administrator so they can manage them easily.

-In the meantime, the deceased person’s bank accounts will be frozen until the Grant of Representation is obtained.
-In cases where Probate is not required, the bank may simply request the Executor to provide certified copies of certain documents, such as the Will (if it exists) and the death certificate, as well as signing an indemnity before releasing the deceased’s funds.
+While the application is being processed, the deceased person’s bank accounts will generally be frozen until the Grant of Representation is obtained.
+In cases where Probate is not required, the bank may simply request certified copies of the death certificate and the Will (if there is a Will) and for the executor to sign an indemnity before releasing the deceased’s funds.

 Read: A complete estate administration guide for what to do when a loved one dies.